 #1 Matching candidates to the specific needs of a tech company

-Recruiters need to understand what software a company is using to build their products and the space in the tech industry landscape they occupy.
+Recruiters need to understand what software a company uses to build their products and the space in the tech industry landscape they occupy.

 For example, a fintech company might need a Data Scientist with experience in credit risk modeling.
 On the other hand, a healthtech startup might be looking for a Data Scientist with a research background and Genomics experience.

-Though both candidates might share the same title, their skill set and domain experience would be substantially different.
+Though both candidates might share the same title, their skill sets and domain experience would differ substantially.